 Moving a parent or loved one into a nursing home is a difficult transition for everyone.
-Once you’ve entrusted your elderly relative to the nursing home’s care, you have the right to expect that your relative will receive needed quality healthcare.
+Once you entrust your elderly relative to nursing home care, you have the right to expect that your relative will receive quality healthcare.
 Nursing homes sometimes fail to meet the standard of care that you hope for, but it’s even more difficult when a nursing home is actually negligent in its provision of care.
 If you believe your loved one was injured by nursing home neglect, do not hesitate to seek legal counsel.
 Neglect in a nursing home is simply unacceptable, and your elderly relative deserves better.
+Contact the Chicago Nursing Home Neglect Lawyers at Abels & Annes, P.C. to get the legal help you deserve.

 Duty of Care